juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 * M2: binary value (backward)
 * D1004: 32-bit integer value, in the limits previously cited (speed)

+In order to simplify the access and to setup custom programs, a LabView interface has been developed (it can be downloaded in the Software folder).

 ## Pressure Control

 A pressure control setup was designed and manufactured in collaboration